ChrisLinn/Echo360VideoDownloader/README.md

-Unimelb Lecture Recording Downloader
+Echo360 Lecture Recording Downloader
 =====

-This Google Chrome extension allows you to download all the Unimelb lecture recording that is available in current recording download page on the LMS.
+This Google Chrome extension allows you to download all the lecture recording from uni using Echo360 at one time!
 At the end of the semester, you can backup all the recording easily using this!

 How to use